AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

   >
 </div>

-## Contact

-For questions about course suitability, registration, payment, or accommodation for different time zones, contact:

-<a href="mailto:alexandre.wadoux@yahoo.fr">alexandre.wadoux@yahoo.fr</a>

 ## Cancellation policy

 Cancellations made up to 28 days before the course start date are eligible for a refund, less a 25% cancellation fee.